 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 There are no specific diagnostic tests for CFS.
 Your doctor may do several other tests to rule out other conditions that can have similar symptoms.

-At least four of the following symptoms according to the International Chronic Fatigue Syndrome Study Group Criteria:
+At least 4 of the following symptoms according to the International Chronic Fatigue Syndrome Study Group Criteria:

 Impairment of short-term memory or concentrationSore throatTender lymph nodesMuscle painJoint pain without swelling or rednessHeadaches of a new type, severity, or patternUnrefreshing sleepProlonged fatigue lasting 24 hours or more after exercise